 We are aiming for mid July 2025.
 The exact date will depend on the intake group coming together, and the various timezones / holiday periods of the intake group.
-There is a probability of this date slipping into August to allow people to get through the steps.

 Should i be excited?

 Absolutely.
 In that light, we would love it if you can tell anyone you know that loves AR, and who might make a great part of this pioneering social (r)evolution.